buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_2/Lesson_3_Connect_Wallet_To_Web_App.md

 Head over to Replit and go to `App.jsx` under `src`, this is where we'll be doing all our work.

-If we're logged in to Metamask, it will automatically inject a special object named `ethereum` into our window.
+If we have Metamask browser extension wallet installed, it will automatically inject a special object named `ethereum` into our window.
 Let's check if we have that first.

 ```javascript
 import React, { useEffect } from "react";